theriley106/VandyHacks2019/README.md

 	index endpoint
 		loads index.html -> this is a web app that displays songs with their order web socket that reloads every 5 seconds with song order

+functions
+	function that pulls data from mongodb and keeps track of song order give unique identifier to song
+	function that parses spotify
+	function that parses apple music
+	function that downloads songs given artist and song name maybe unique identifier.mp3 could be song name?